rileygelwicks/eastwestaudio/doc/index.rst

 * nose_

 Ewa also requires that lame_ be installed for transcoding.
-To run the ewa server, you want to run an http server that supports X-Sendfile_ or something equivalent: either lighttpd_, apache_ with `mod_xsendfile`_, or possibly nginx_.
+To run the ewa server, you need to run an http server that supports X-Sendfile_ or something equivalent: either lighttpd_, apache_ with `mod_xsendfile`_, or possibly nginx_.